 Our results breakdown feature gives you the opportunity to see your results split by demographic profiles or cross-reference the answers to multiple questions, to find the group of respondents who vary from the survey average, give you a richer understanding of your results and allow you to take nuanced actions based on your results.

 Results breakdowns (otherwise known as crosstabs) are really easy to build yourself, to uncover insights in your survey data.

 Creating results breakdowns

 In the results dashboard, you'll find the Results breakdown page in the left-hand navigation bar.
 In the Results breakdown page, you can choose to breakdown your survey by:

 If you choose demographic or question, you'll be able to choose a single demographic or answer variable by which to break down all the questions in your survey.
 This will produce a matrix table for each survey question, with the variable as your columns and the answers to your survey questions as the rows.

 You can choose which columns to include and which question to apply the breakdown to on the right hand side.

-Next to that you can also create your own market segments which can be a combination of multiple demographics, questions and answers.
+Next to that you can also create your own market segments which can be a combination of multiple demographics and answers to single choice & multiple choice questions.
 You can create your own segments by going to the Filter tab and selecting which variables you want to combine into a segment e.g. female online shoppers, Londoners with an income > £50k.